 Now Deadline Funnel is integrated with Teachable/ClickFunnels and you can go ahead and create your first evergreen campaign.

-If you want to integrate it with other web platforms like WordPress, you can check Deadline Funnel's knowledge base on integrations here.
+If you want to integrate it with other web platforms like WordPress, you can check Deadline Funnel website for more info.

 Step #3: Setup the Offer and Redirect Pages